Pfern/OSODOS/docs/DATA_SHARING/README.md

 > - R1.2. (meta)data are associated with detailed provenance
 > - R1.3. (meta)data meet domain-relevant community standards

-Many different standards, databases, and policies can be adopted and combined to comply with these general principles.
-These are indexed on [FAIRSharing](https://fairsharing.org/), which also contains an extensive educational section.
+Many different standards, databases, and policies can be adopted and combined to develop practices that comply with these general principles.
+These are collected on [FAIRSharing](https://fairsharing.org/), which also contains an extensive educational section.

 Sharing raw and intermediate data
 ---------------------------------